• Skip to main content

 Like the vacation concept from above, the money you pile up from your spending freeze could put a considerable dent in your debt.

-Let’s face it; many Americans have an average of 4 store credit cards in their wallet.
+Let’s face it; many Americans have an average of 4 store credit cards.

 This permits us to spend more at department stores than we usually might because we know we don’t have to pay for it right away.